About Us

 Media

-Our businesses aim to reduce the amount of water they abstract for their own operations, reuse process water as much as possible, and return treated wastewater to the environment after ensuring it meets or exceeds local and national water regulations and standards.
+Our businesses aim to reduce the amount of water they abstract for their operations, reuse water as much as possible, and return treated waste water to nature after ensuring it meets or exceeds local and national water regulations and standards.
+In line with our devolved business model, our businesses set and manage appropriate plans and commitments to achieve these aims.

-Our businesses’ sites return as much water as possible to the environment by treating the wastewater on-site or by using municipal treatment plants.
+Our businesses’ sites return as much water as possible to the environment by treating the waste water on-site or by using external treatment plants.

-Water treatment at AB Mauri is a priority for the Group.
-The business carefully assesses water risks affecting each of its sites, and manages any water returned to the environment as safely as possible and to meet legal requirements.
-To support this approach, AB Mauri has built significant in-house capability in water use and wastewater management.
-Since 2010, it has invested $120m in wastewater treatment.
+Water treatment is a key topic for AB Mauri.
+Since 2010, the business has invested $150m in wastewater treatment.
 Many of its production facilities have complex on-site effluent treatment plants that include biological processes, evaporators and reverse osmosis membrane systems that can produce reusable water and useful co-products.
 The selection of technologies addresses the local aquatic sensitivities and water quality objectives.
-As a minimum, sites equalise their flow so as not to disrupt any downstream municipal processes.
+At a minimum, sites design their treatment systems to comply with any applicable permits and to not disrupt any downstream municipal processes.

 Water is an essential input for clothing and food production.
-It is used throughout the Group’s value chain, at our operations, by independent farmers and in suppliers’ processing facilities.
+It is used throughout the value chains across our businesses, in our operations, by independent farmers and in suppliers’ facilities.
 Ensuring efficient water use in agriculture has become increasingly crucial, especially under changing climate conditions.

 Some of the farm management standards supported by our businesses incorporate water management strategies which aim to address this challenge.
 For instance, Westmill aims to promote the standards of the Sustainable Rice Platform (SRP) Standard, the Primark Cotton Project trains farmers to reduce water use, and ABF Sugar, through the use of the SAI Platform FSA 3.0 tool, works closely with its growers to enhance water efficiency.

-In 2023/24, Primark has developed a 2030 Water Impact and Stewardship Strategy.
-This strategy aims to enhance water management practices, reduce water footprints, and mitigate adverse effects on hydrological systems, ecosystems, and human health.
-The strategy includes mapping basin-level risks and evaluating operational water dependencies to identify suppliers and basins most vulnerable to water-related challenge.
+Primark’s approach to water stewardship aims to enhance water management practices, reduce product water footprints, and mitigate adverse effects on hydrological systems, ecosystems and human health.
+The approach includes mapping basin-level risks and evaluating operational water dependencies to identify suppliers and basins most vulnerable to water-related challenges.